PieterPenninckx/rsynth/README.md

 We try to focus on features that we are actually using ourselves.
 This helps to ensure that the features that we provide, can actually be used in practice.
-So if you want to use a particular feature that isn't there yet, feel free to open an issue (if needed) and you can volunteer to test the feature before it is merged.
+So if you want to use a particular feature that isn't there yet, feel free to open an issue (if needed), and you can volunteer to test the feature before it is merged.

 In the long term, `rsynth` can be split into multiple crates for maximum re-usability and for license clarity (e.g. when one back-end requires a different license).